manhanbanhcanh/modular-todo-list/README.md

 # modular-todo-list

 ### About The Project
-This project is something I made for fun and learning about Swing. 🥀
+This project is something I made for fun and learning about Swing.
+(With a lot of help from AI to assist me when I'm wrong 🥀)

 ### Roadmap
 - [x] Create a working task manager and list